Updated in 2023 with current product suggestions and general edits.

 We all love deadlifts, and we all hate them.
 They are effective, are crazy hard, feel great, and feel horrible.
-It’s a mix of life.

-Mitigating the particularly annoying part of the lift by having an easy way to load plates on the floor is a good thing.
+Mitigating the particularly annoying part of the lift by having an easy way to load weight plates on the floor is a good thing.

 Table of Contents

-Technique #1 – The One Handed Dead
+Method #1 – The One Handed Dead

 A word of caution: You can injure your back doing this.
 To stay safe, heed Rip’s advice in this video regarding foot placement and spinal rotation.

-Technique #2 – Rolling onto a 2.5lb or 5lb Plate
+Method #2 – Rolling onto a 2.5lb or 5lb Plate

 You have to keep the small plate under ONLY the first 45lb plate, and that doesn’t give it much room before it wants to roll off.
-It sounds good until you try it and find out it doesn’t work that great.
+It sounds good until you try it and find out it doesn’t balance that great.
 Maybe you’re lucky enough to have the right shaped plate.

-Technique #3 – Folded up Sweaty Towel
+Method #3 – Folded up Sweaty Towel

-You brush your teeth, wear deoderant, and shower daily, right?
+You brush your teeth, wear deodorant, and shower daily, right?
 Being the considerate person you are, you also have a gym towel.
 I’m certain of that.
 Even in your personal home gym, you have one handy, because you’re not a slob.
 Fold it up and stick it under the first plate.
 All you really need is a few millimeters.

 Jacking the bar up by the shaft makes sense.
 Leverage is an amazing thing.
 All that weight just goes away.
 This jack gives you the same feeling as ringing a bell to have the waiter bring you a snack as you’re lounging on your beach chair in the sand with some important drink in your hand.
 It’s that easy.